deartc/Quality-Project-Teresa-Hawkins/README.md

             #3.
 UNIT TEST PROJECT:

+To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins.
+(Any other instructions I need to include goes here).
+The extensions used were C# and Net.
+The NuGets used were xunit and others.

 Requirements of classes completion:
 1. On the Vehicle class, add unit tests  and refactor where necessary.